Riester – Privacy Policy

 The data processed by us will be erased in accordance with the statutory provisions as soon as their processing is revoked or other permissions no longer apply (e.g. if the purpose of processing this data no longer applies or they are not required for the purpose).
 If the data is not deleted because they are required for other and legally permissible purposes, their processing is limited to these purposes.
 This means that the data will be restricted and not processed for other purposes.
 This applies, for example, to data that must be stored for commercial or tax reasons or for which storage is necessary to assert, exercise or defend legal claims or to protect the rights of another natural or legal person.
 In the context of our information on data processing, we may provide users with further information on the deletion and retention of data that is specific to the respective processing operation.

-Use of Cookies
+Types of Cookies We Use

 Further information on processing methods, procedures and services used:

-• Data subjects: Users (e.g. website visitors, users of online services).
+- Data subjects: Users (e.g. website visitors, users of online services).

-• Legal Basis: Legitimate Interests (Article 6 (1) (f) GDPR).
+- Legal Basis: Legitimate Interests (Article 6 (1) (f) GDPR).

 Further information on processing methods, procedures and services used:

-• Contact form: When users contact us via our contact form, e-mail or other communication channels, we process the data provided to us in this context to process the communicated request.
-For this purpose, we process personal data in the context of pre-contractual and contractual business relationships to the extent necessary for their fulfillment and otherwise on the basis of our legitimate interests as well as the interests of the communication partners in responding to the concerns and our legal archiving requirements; Legal Basis: Performance of a contract and prior requests (Article 6 (1) (b) GDPR), Legitimate Interests (Article 6 (1) (f) GDPR).
+- Contact form: When users contact us via our contact form, e-mail, or other communication channels, we process the data provided to us in this context to process the communicated request.
+For this purpose, we process personal data in the context of pre-contractual and contractual business relationships to the extent necessary for their fulfillment and otherwise on the basis of our legitimate interests, as well as the interests of the communication partners in responding to the concerns and our legal archiving requirements; Legal Basis: Performance of a contract and prior requests (Article 6 (1) (b) GDPR), Legitimate Interests (Article 6 (1) (f) GDPR).

 The application process requires applicants to provide us with the data necessary for their assessment and selection.
 The information required can be found in the job description or, in the case of online forms, in the information contained therein.